UnforeseenOcean/Underwatch-neue/documentations/instructions.md

 12. Turn on the game
 13. Curse at the screen for few hours because the game is shit and you wasted your whole weekend installing this piece of shit

-## Controls
-Press random keys until something happens.
-The first level you will start in is a tutorial level anyway.

-Or go to Control config screen.
-That works too.

 ## Display setup
 1. Plug in monitor's power cable
 2. Find the correct data cable